edvisor-io/docs.edvisor.io/source/includes/_b2c.md

 - `required`: determines whether or not the quote process can be completed without checking the agreement checkbox
 - `customPropertyFieldId`: is the customPropertyFieldId of the custom property created through the Edvisor app to support the custom agreement

 For example, to add two custom agreements to the app, you would first create custom properties with ids of `'promotion'` and `'new-terms'`.
+The custom properties must be of type `dropdown`, and have values `Yes` and `No`.
 Next you would add an agreements object to the app configuration as shown in the example to the right.

 ---